gurukumaran30/discount-system/DATA_HANDOFF.md

-# Data Handoff Guide for ML Team
+h# Data Handoff Guide for ML Team

 This document provides Divya with clean datasets, schema documentation, and connection details to begin ML work on the discount system.